-(Pocket-lint) - A while ago, Philips announced the promise of improvements to the Philips Hue lighting range with the addition of Philips Hue Entertainment.
+(Pocket-lint) - A couple of years ago, Philips announced the promise of improvements to the Philips Hue lighting range with the addition of Philips Hue Entertainment.
 This system allowed for the creation of entertainment zones within your home where smart lighting could be used to create greater ambience when watching different sorts of content.

-A new update to this system means you can easily setup Hue lights to respond to what's happening on your PC or Mac.
+An update to this system means you can easily set up Philips Hue lights to respond to what's happening on your gaming PC or Mac.

 This includes syncing your lights with games, music and video that's playing on your machine as well as easily accessing standard scenes within the app.